mm-shah/MetaNeighbor/README.md

 ## Part 2: MetaNeighbor for Data Exploration
 ### Quick start
-To run through the analysis and plot results, install the [source package](https://github.com/gillislab/MetaNeighbor/tree/master/source%20package) and load them into your R session using following commands:
+To run through the analysis and plot results, run the following commands:

 ``` r
 library(MetaNeighbor)